mattcarlotta/snackables/README.md

 ### Why doesn't the parse method assign Envs?

+With the exception of assigning pre-cached Envs (which don't require any Env interpretation/interpolation), `parse` can not automatically assign Envs as they're extracted.

+Why?

-Under the hood, the config method utilizes the parse method to potentially extract multiple `.env` files as it loops over paths.
-The config method expects parse to return an object of extracted Envs that will be accumulated with other extracted Envs.
-The result of these accumulated extracted Envs is then assigned to `process.env` **once**.
-In bench marks, assigning the individual extracted Envs to `process.env` resulted in a significant performance loss.
+Under the hood, the `config` method utilizes the `parse` method to extract one or multiple `.env` files as it loops over the file [path](#path)s.
+The `config` method expects `parse` to only return an `Object` of `extracted` or `sanitized` Envs that will be accumulated with other files' extracted/sanitized Envs.
+The result of these accumulated Envs is then assigned to `process.env` **once**.
+In bench marks, allowing the `parse` method to assign extracted Envs to `process.env` more than once resulted in a significant performance loss.

 ### Is the ENV_LOAD variable required?